-I was in charge of tütje shopping at my church this year.
-Tütje is the German word for the paper bag of treats children receive after the Christmas Eve service in Mennonite churches.
+Tütje is the German word for the paper bag of treats children used to receive after the Christmas Eve service in Mennonite churches.
 The tütjes of my childhood contained a Christmas orange, candy cane, chocolates and lots of peanuts.
-I wasn’t sure how to spell tütje so I asked for advice on Facebook.
-I got plenty of spelling help but I also received a bunch of tütje memories from my Facebook friends.
+I mentioned tütjes in a Facebook post one December and received a host of tütje memories from my Facebook friends.

 Around the Christmas tree with my cousins at our grandparents in the early 60s